Inclusive Thermodynamics of Computational Machines: Inclusive formulation of DFAs

 \subsection{The dynamics over the full DFA state space}

-Here we presume that the set of all states of the full system that can occur with nonzero probability evolves in a deterministic, invertible manner.
-Note though that considered as a function of the DFA state $s$, the update function of a computational machine need not be invertible in general, even if its dynamics is deterministic.
+Here we will only consider maps from the logical computer's state space to that of the physical computer that obey the fourth desideratum above.
+As a result, the fifth desideratum holds iff the dynamics across the state space of the logical computer is deterministic and invertible for all of its states that occur with nonzero probability.
+Note though that considered as a function of just the DFA state $s$, the update function of a DFA need not be invertible in general, even if its dynamics is deterministic.

+This reflects the fact that in general, one cannot use a simple ``translation'' to go back and forth between the variables in a physical computer and those of the associated logical computer.
+Rather a somewhat subtle coordinate transformation is required.
+The next three subsections introduce a broad set of such coordinate transformations, which will suffice for our purposes in this paper.

-More precisely, there may be multiple pairs of a state of a DFA, $s$, and an input symbol, $y \in \omega$, which are all mapped by $f$ to the same next state of the DFA, $s'$.
-This would appear to violate our presumption of invertible dynamics.
+To begin, note that in general there may be multiple pairs of a state of a DFA, $s$, and an input symbol, $y \in \omega$, which are all mapped by $f$ to the same next state of the DFA, $s'$.
+This would appear to violate our desideratum of invertible dynamics of the logical computer.
 However, recall that the state space of the full system is the space of all triples $(s, z, \omega)$.
-We need to ensure that the dynamics of over \textit{this} space is invertible, for all such triples that can occur with nonzero probability.
-Fortunately, we can always do that, even if the update function of the DFA is not invertible.
+We need to ensure that the dynamics over \textit{this} space is invertible, for all such triples that can occur with nonzero probability.
+Fortunately, we can always do that, even if the update function applied to just the DFA's state is not invertible.

 To do this, it is convenient to distinguish two kinds of triples, which we refer to as ``legal'' and ``illegal".
 Formally, a triple $(s, z, \omega)$ is \textbf{legal} if either of the following conditions is satisfied: \begin{enumerate} \item $z = 0, s = q_0$; \item $(s, z, \omega) = (f(s', \omega[z]), z, \omega)$ for some legal triple, $(s', z - 1, \omega)$ \end{enumerate} If a triple is not legal, it is called ``illegal".